Newtown F.C. (County Clare)

 Newtown Football Club is a football club in County Clare, Ireland, founded in 1977.
 The club merged with Park AFC to form Shannon Hibernians FC.

 The club's former home was Ballycasey in Shannon.

 Newtown supplied both of Clare's Junior/Amateur internationals: Paul Carr, who later starred for Limerick FC and Waterford in the LOI, and David Wall who also played for Limerick 37 FC.

 History

 The club was founded in 1977 and entered the Clare Junior League.
 Its founder members Red Austin, Jim Rocks, Tom McDade (Senior) and Donal Magee (Senior), all originally hailed from Belfast.
 The link with their origins is reflected in their crest which includes the red hand of Ulster surrounded by the 3 ships of Clare.
-Jimmy is still involved in the club, and all founder members have sons and grandsons involved involved.
-Having developed schoolboy soccer for the last 25 years they have recently added girls/women's teams as a further commitment to the town.
+Jimmy is still involved in the club, and all founder members have sons and grandsons involved.
+Having developed schoolboy soccer for the last 25 years they then added girls/women's teams as a further commitment to the town.